DataKind-DC/ifes-elections/README.md

 - When are elections most at risk, and when is the time to act?

-The result will provide insights about the timing of electoral cycles around the world, and it will use visuals to make those insights available to IFES staff, election officials, donors, academics, and the public at [electionguide.org](https://www.electionguide.org/).
+The result will provide insights about the timing of electoral cycles around the world.
+It will use visuals to make those insights available to IFES staff, election officials, donors, academics, and the public at [electionguide.org](https://www.electionguide.org/).